thunderbird/thunderbird-android/docs/architecture/module-structure.md

 The module dependency diagram below illustrates how different modules interact with each other in the project, showing the dependencies and integration points between modules.

-### Module Interaction Patterns

-- **App Modules**: Depend on the App Common module for shared functionality and selectively integrate feature modules
-- **App Common**: Integrates various feature modules to provide a cohesive application
-- **Feature Modules**: Use core modules and libraries for their implementation, may depend on other feature API modules
-- **App-Specific Features**: Some features are integrated directly by specific apps (K-9 Mail or Thunderbird)

-### Dependency Rules

-These rules must be strictly followed:

-1. **One-Way Dependencies**:
-   - Modules should not depend on each other in a circular manner
-   - Dependencies should form a directed acyclic graph (DAG)
-2. **API-Implementation Separation**:
-   - Modules should depend only on API modules, not implementation modules
-   - Implementation modules should be referenced only in dependency injection setup
-3. **Feature Integration**:
-   - Features should be integrated through the App Common module, which acts as a central hub
-   - Direct dependencies between feature implementations should be avoided, or limited to API modules
-4. **Dependency Direction**:
-   - Dependencies should flow from app modules to common, then to features, and finally to core and libraries
-   - Higher-level modules should depend on lower-level modules, not vice versa
-5. **Minimal Dependencies**:
-   - Each module should have the minimal set of dependencies required
-   - Avoid unnecessary dependencies that could lead to bloat

-### Dependency Management

-- **Explicit Dependencies**: All dependencies should be explicitly declared in the module's build file
-- **Transitive Dependencies**: Avoid relying on transitive dependencies
-- **Version Management**: Use centralized version management for dependencies
-- **Dependency Visibility**: Use appropriate visibility modifiers to limit access to implementation details

-### Dependency Injection

-- Use Koin for dependency injection
-- Configure module dependencies in dedicated Koin modules
-- Inject API interfaces, not implementation classes
-- Use lazy injection where appropriate to improve startup performance

 ```mermaid
 graph TB